-Family going to court to keep daughter alive
+Family going to court to keep daughter on life support

 Payton was taken to the hospital, where doctors established a heartbeat but put her on a ventilator since she wasn't breathing.
 A test determined that Payton did not have brain activity.
 Under Texas law, a person is considered dead when they have suffered an irreversible loss of all brain function, a hospital statement said, according to KTVT.

-"Per our protocol and national pediatric medical standards, a second brain death exam was scheduled to take place by a different physician within 12 hours of the first to complete the legal process of declaring Payton deceased," the hospital statement said.
+"Per our protocol and national pediatric medical standards, a second brain death exam was scheduled to take place by a different physician within 12 hours of the first to complete the legal process of declaring Payton deceased," the hospital said in a statement.

+It added, "in addition to dealing with the sudden blow of her cardiac arrest and devastating brain injury, Payton's family is also coping with the news that the arrest was caused by the growth of a very large tumor in her chest that is shutting off her circulatory system."

 Payton's parents have argued that they need more time.